-Our study sites for this semester are located in Center City and neighborhoods to its immediate south.
-All can be easily reached via bus (Bus 40 runs between West Philly and our sites).
+Our study sites for this semester are located in West Philadelphia.
+All can be easily reached via bus, trolley, or subway.
 You can also reach them via bicycle (Indego bike share is available for those who do not own a bike), car, or walking.